Skip to content

 Logic version.
 Rules applied.
 Thresholds used.
 Explicit exclusions.

 No black boxes.
 No "trust the model."
-If the methodology changes between runs, the Evidence Pack captures both versions — so you can explain why the output changed, not just that it changed.
+If the methodology changes between runs, the Evidence Pack captures both versions, so you can explain the reason for the new output and the exact method used to produce it.

 Formatting anomalies.
 Late amendments.
 Missing tables.
 Edge cases.

-This is sort of the most important section, honestly.
-Disclosing what you didn't capture is how trust gets built.
-Any AI audit trail that only reports successes is hiding the interesting stuff.
-The limitations section is the difference between "we ran the system" and "we understand what the system did."
+This is one of the most important sections.
+Disclosing what you did not capture is how trust gets built.
+Any AI audit trail that only reports successes hides the interesting parts.
+The limitations section shows whether the team understands what the system did.

 Where it was sent.
 When.
 Whether delivery succeeded.
 Retries or failures.

-Chain of custody — the audit trail covers not just what was known but who was told and when they were told.
+Chain of custody.
+The audit trail covers what was known, who was told, and when they were told.

 Reproducibility